Zacky Muñoz: The Zacky FAST Act

-In November 2013, the US federal government passed the School Access to Emergency Epinephrine Act, encouraging states to adopt laws requiring schools to have epinephrine auto-injectors for use by students.
-State legislation requiring schools to stock epinephrine auto-injectors was introduced in California in 2014, along with Connecticut, Delaware, Maryland, Michigan, Nebraska, New Jersey, North Carolina, Nevada, Utah and Virginia.

 In 2024, Muñoz introduced the Zacky Food Allergy Safety Treatment (FAST) Act, aimed at promoting food allergy safety in California.
 This bill would provide schools with options to have the latest FDA-approved epinephrine delivery methods accessible to students with severe allergic reactions.
 This includes epinephrine auto-injectors, nasal sprays, or other delivery systems.

 Food allergy advocacy and awareness

-Muñoz is featured in food allergy series videos from FARE, such as Kids Cuisine Remixand Zacky's Kitchen, and a Back-to-School campaign.
-Muñoz was also seen on Arnold Schwarzenegger's social media outlets.
+Muñoz is featured in food allergy series videos from FARE, such as Kids Cuisine Remix and Zacky's Kitchen, and a Back-to-School campaign.
+He was also seen on Arnold Schwarzenegger's social media outlets.

 Recognition

 In 2023, Muñoz accepted a commendation from Supervisor Kathryn Barger in Los Angeles.

+In December 2025, he was named a Time for Kids Service Star, a program by Time for Kids highlighting young people making a positive impact.

+In 2026, he was included in the TIME Inaugural Visionary List.